The engine that keeps Gezi Park in Istanbul crowded is the coalition that’s formed among otherwise opposed groups.

 Presently few protestors are listening or reading to the state controlled mass media.
 Like in Egypt and Tunisia the digital media outlets of Facebook and Twitter have become the new recorders of society.
 All the older TV stations and newspapers are distrusted.
 If it were not for social media this present revolt would not have been possible.

-I think it is inevitable that the coalition of Atatürkists and Kurds and leftists will break down but before this happens I think we will have time for real social change to happen in Turkey.
+It is inevitable that the coalition of Atatürkists and Kurds and leftists will break down but before this happens I think we will have time for real social change to happen in Turkey.
 This is a time, a blessed chance for enlightenment.
 Gezi Park is a wonderful place to be right now!
 It makes me think of the Summer of Love in San Francisco in 1967 and Paris in 1968.
 All the grand sides of Anatolian culture are present; friendship and tolerance and gentleness abide in Gezi Park.
 The last time Turkey went through something like this was during the Constitutional Revolution in 1908-1909.
 Just as Ataturk’s social revolution resulted from the events in 1908-1909, so too will a new ideology be forged today which will effect Turkey and the world in the coming years.